Electoral college votes by state

 Latest news you need to know:

 Joe Biden was elected president of the US, winning the battleground state of Pennsylvania to reach the 270 votes needed to secure a majority in the electoral college.
+Donald Trump rejected the outcome, saying his opponent was “rushing to falsely pose as the winner”.

 Are the candidates performing as expected?Electoral votes by state